zinen/node-red-contrib-aula-education/README.md

 Menu top right -> Import -> Examples -> node-red-contrib-nibeuplink -> basic

-Example of what is returned in home assistant as state info.
+Example of what is returned in home assistant as state info in the daily overview.
 The same and more info is returned by this node.
 ```yaml
 location: null
 sleepIntervals: